10

 Gorgeous coupé looks to be a proper grand tourer with a front-mounted V8 and an obvious focus on usability

-It takes a brave soul to ask an obvious question.
-God bless whoever was brave enough to ask one at the end of that monthly Ferrari ‘town hall’ meeting a couple of years ago, then, concerning exactly why it is that the company doesn’t make a car like the much-loved, big-selling 550 Maranello anymore.
+God bless whoever was brave enough to ask the question at the end of the monthly Ferrari ‘town hall’ meeting concerning exactly why it is that the company doesn’t make a car like the much-loved, big-selling Ferrari 550 Maranello anymore.

 Advertisement